 To help avoid discrepancies between the English prose and the XML Schema, prose sections should be bound to the related portion of the XML Schema, so that one cannot be modified without the other.

-NOTE 1: One method to bind prose to XML Schema is to include XML Schema definitions inline within the prose.
+One method to bind prose to XML Schema is to include XML Schema definitions inline within the prose.
 Another method is for the prose to refer to XML Schema definitions specified in appendices or Additional Elements.

 Any Additional Element that conforms to XML Schema, and duplicates normative XML Schema definitions specified in the Prose Element, shall be normative.

-NOTE 2: Informative XML Schema definitions can be used as examples, e.g. to demonstrate how to define an extension to another XML Schemas through the <xs:any> mechanism.
+Informative XML Schema definitions can be used as examples, e.g. to demonstrate how to define an extension to another XML Schemas through the <xs:any> mechanism.

 6.5 Language Version